IFRS Taxonomy Illustrative Examples

-The IFRS Foundation publishes Illustrative Examples as accompanying materials to the IFRS Standards.
-These examples illustrate the presentation and disclosure requirements in those Standards.
+The IFRS Foundation publishes illustrative examples accompanying IFRS Accounting Standards.
+These examples illustrate the presentation and disclosure requirements in the Standards.

-The IFRS Foundation demonstrates the use of the IFRS Taxonomy by tagging these presentation and disclosure examples using IFRS Taxonomy elements and the XBRL syntax.
+The IFRS Foundation demonstrates the use of the IFRS Accounting Taxonomy by tagging these presentation and disclosure examples using IFRS Accounting Taxonomy elements and the XBRL® syntax.
 This section includes the resulting XBRL and Inline XBRL files.
-The IFRS Taxonomy Illustrative Examples 2017–2020 include the latest Inline XBRL version.

 Please note: these examples are provided for information purposes only.
 They do not constitute accounting or other professional advice.